gbmidd/gbmidd.github.io/_pages/legaltech/democratization.md

 ## Pretrained Models

 Training an advanced transformer model requires billions of pieces of training data, and access to extremely powerful compute -- on the scale of a datacenter.
-This is out of reach for all but the largest Silicon Valley firms, who recognize that the **applications** of those models are driven as by large players as by small business.
+This is out of reach for all but the largest Silicon Valley firms, who recognize that the **applications** of those models are driven as much by large players as by small business.
 As a result, model specifications and parameter values **after training** have been made available to anyone interested.

 There is an exception to this -- given the capability of OpenAI's GPT-3 to generate real-sounding language, access to it was restricted until OpenAI was confident it could detect misuse.
 {: .notice--danger}